 - Working to make decisions using the best information available to us from all three levels of government and our public health organizations

-Starting July 15, George Brown’s Casa Loma Child Care Centre, along with the other lab school child care centres operated by George Brown, will reopen in accordance with Ontario’s Ministry of Education, and provincial and municipal public health measures.
+George Brown’s Casa Loma Child Care Centre, along with the other lab school child care centres operated by George Brown reopened in accordance with Ontario’s Ministry of Education, and provincial and municipal public health measures on July 15, 2020.

 For more information on George Brown’s other child care centres, please visit georgebrown.ca/community-services-early-childhood/early-childhood/learning-environment/child-care-centres.